axesdoors/code-style/c_cpp_style.md

 >     .1f /* no! */

 - Functions names must comply with the following convention:
-    * Private (static): the name must follow camelCase convention (first letter in lower case).
+    * Private (static): The name must follow camelCase convention (first letter in lower case).
-    * Public: the name must start with the module name in all caps, followed by an underscore, followed by the name of the function in camelCase (first letter in lower case).
+    * Public: The name must start with the module name in all caps, followed by an underscore, followed by the name of the function in camelCase (first letter in lower case).

 >       /* Private function */
 >       static int32_t myFunction(void);